Terradue/doc-ellip/source/solutions/workflows/quick-start/catalogue.rst

 * Copy the Tracking URL and paste it in a browser,

-* Check the log of one of the two Tasks, as described in :doc:`make a robust workflow and debug it <debug>`.
+* Check the log of one of the two Tasks, as described in :doc:`Exercise 2: make a robust workflow and debug it <debug>`.
 It will be similar to:

 .. figure:: includes/catalogue/gui1.png
    :scale: 60 %